-Dialectical reasoning looks at complex wholes, at the interrelationships of ever-changing parts within them (synthesis).
+Dialectical reasoning looks at complex wholes, at the interrelationships of everchanging parts within them (synthesis).
 The laws of dialectics state that

-- 1. Everything is the 'struggle of opposites'
+1. Everything is a 'struggle of opposites'

-- 2. Quantity Changes the Quality, and

-- 3. Change moves in spirals, not circles.
+- 2. Quantity Changes the Quality, and - 3.
+Change moves in spirals, not circles.